jstz-dev/jstz/docs/quick_start.md

     git clone https://github.com/jstz-dev/jstz.git && cd jstz/examples/get-tez
     ```

+    You may see an error that says `.envrc is blocked.`
+    You can ignore this error because it refers to setting up a development environment to build Jstz locally.

-    Install the dependencies for the smart function:
+1. Install the dependencies for the smart function:

     ```sh
     npm install